Ibrahimhass/CodeReader/README.md

 # CodeReader

-A simple macOS app to read code from images, written purely in SWIFT using Vision Framework.
+A simple macOS app to read code from images, written purely in Swift using Vision Framework.

 # Usage
 1) Drag an image